What makes an identification valid?

 This card is a great substitute for Ontarians who do not necessarily want to get a driver’s license, but need to carry around identification for other purposes, like opening a bank account, domestic travel, buying liquor (if you're 19+), etc. You can learn more about how to get an Ontario Photo Card here.

 This card may or may not be valid as an ID depending on the purpose.
 By law, organizations cannot collect health information on individuals unless they are linked to provincially funded health care.
 Your health card may be valid for identification purposes, but your health card number cannot be recorded.
 Learn more about how to apply for a health card here.

 These cards are provided by your high school, university, or college upon registration.
 If you have lost your card, you should contact your school office.
 Student cards can be used as proof of signature, but they usually don’t have personal information like birth dates.
 Since they’re not distributed by the government, they’re not as reliable.
-The advantage of student cards is that you may get exclusive student pricing.
+The advantage of student cards is that you may get exclusive student pricing at participating retailers.

 Canadian citizenship certificate